PardhuMadipalli/SMS-Syncer/README.md

 3. ✅ **SMS Permission Management**: The app automatically checks for SMS read permissions and requests them if not present.
 Users can grant permissions through the app interface.
 4. ✅ **Contact Name Resolution**: Automatically displays contact names instead of phone numbers in notifications when contacts permission is granted.
 Falls back to phone numbers if permission is denied.
 5. ✅ **Message Encryption**: SMS messages are encrypted using AES-256-CBC before sending to ntfy.sh.
 Users set a password that must match the shell script configuration for decryption.
+6. ✅ **Multi-Device Support**: Multiple Android devices can send to the same ntfy.sh topic.
+Device names are displayed in notifications to distinguish between devices.
-6. ✅ **Secure Topic Configuration**: Users can configure their ntfy.sh topic name securely with confirmation dialog.
+7. ✅ **Secure Topic Configuration**: Users can configure their ntfy.sh topic name securely with confirmation dialog.
 The topic is stored using Android's EncryptedSharedPreferences.
-7. ✅ **Topic Display**: The app shows a masked version of the configured topic (first 2 and last 2 characters visible).
+8. ✅ **Topic Display**: The app shows a masked version of the configured topic (first 2 and last 2 characters visible).
-8. ✅ **Material Design 3 UI**: Modern, beautiful interface following Google's latest design guidelines with card-based layout, professional icons, and enhanced user experience.
+9. ✅ **Material Design 3 UI**: Modern, beautiful interface following Google's latest design guidelines with card-based layout, professional icons, and enhanced user experience.

 ## Security & Google Play Protect Compliance